MichaelAquilina/flake8-graphql/README.rst

     }
     """)

 You can also customise the identifier to any value with the ``--gql-identifier`` option.
+This can be set with command line arguments or within ``setup.cfg``.

 .. code:: shell